 Share this Post

 Most people choose hip replacement surgery following an injury or prolonged pain due to arthritis.
-Indeed, arthritis is the number one reason for undergoing a hip replacement procedure.
 After years of struggling with debilitating pain that restricts their daily living, many believe a total hip replacement is the only option.
 Although hip replacement surgery can be a highly effective treatment for some patients, the procedure can come along with some complications that make it less than ideal for others.
 Some reasons a patient could want an alternative to hip replacement surgery include:

 - A patient can outlive a hip replacement and need it to be redone at a later, older, more frail time of life